Natural Exterminator: Blue Tail Skink

 Talk about checks and balances!
 One of nature’s ways of keeping the spider and insect populations from over-dominating is the spiffy looking Five lined blue tail skink, eumeces fasciatus.
 This unique looking little lizard dines on ants, spiders, beetles, roaches, worms, millipedes, and other annoying insects so it is a great critter to have in your garden.

 The Five-lined Skink is a common warm weather lizard.
-They grow up to eight inches long, with maskink 4les growing slightly larger than females.
+They grow up to eight inches long, with males growing slightly larger than females.
 This young reptile is usually black or dark brown, with five light stripes down their backs with a brilliant blue tail.
 Stripes and tail fade as the skink matures, so the adult skink may look all brown.
 The markings vary somewhat due to geographic location.

 Territorial Behavior